Read through our security policies for testing sessions, Local Testing, application security and privacy.

 To make testing as easy as possible, we use VNC protocol to transfer the data from your machine to the server.
 This data is encrypted, so as not to be accessible whilst in transit.
-Also, there is no additional setup required on the client end, since all the transacting takes place from within the browser itself.
+Also, there is no additional setup required on the client end, since all the transactions take place from within the browser itself.

 In the event that you are testing from behind a firewall, BrowserStack does not require any special rules to operate successfully.
 We use HTTPS and WSS, both of which are standard web protocols, allowed universally by firewalls.
 Therefore, your existing security is left altogether intact.

 Local Testing enables you to test local folders and internal servers.
 We use custom-designed Chrome and Firefox extensions, with WSS (secure WebSockets) to connect your machine to the cloud.
 WebSockets allows extensive interaction between the client browser and the servers.
 To protect the privacy of transferred data during the testing session, we use WSS exclusively.
 WSS uses SSL over port 443 for transport and therefore only transmits encrypted data.